 Once you have dined to your heart’s content, it is worth looking for a place where you can sample delicious wines from the Imereti region.
 You can drink many of these in all of the above listed establishments, but for traditional wine sampling one should call upon a place which specialises in Georgian wines and spirits.
 Perhaps you will wonder if Kutaisi is actually the right place for this sort of pleasure.
 I believe this to be so!
-Although Kacheti is the region best known for wine production, to the east of the country, it is Imereti which has new treasures to offer up.
-Local wines do also differ from those in Kacheti, making it all the more worthwhile sampling some while here.
+Although Kakheti is the region best known for wine production, to the east of the country, it is Imereti which has new treasures to offer up.
+Local wines do also differ from those in Kakheti, making it all the more worthwhile sampling some while here.

 I am a great fan of the local wine called Baia’s Wine, owned by 25 years old Baia, whose family lives in the village of Meore Obcha, some 30km from Kutaisi.
 This joint is highly recommended!

 Address: Baia’s Wine, Meore Obcha 1000, Bagdati, FB

 Those who wish to sample wines without leaving town are best off visiting Satsnakheli Wine Bar, based close to Palaty.
 Here, you can truly experience the flavours of Georgia, in a fine setting, which being air-conditioned is lovely when temperatures outside are hitting 40°C.